Summary of Commentaries

 One of the principal keys to understanding the Book of Revelation is the chronology which takes place in its amazing chapters.
 Many outright misinterpretations of end-time events have resulted from not recognizing the proper sequencing of several passages in this remarkable and momentous prophetic book.

-In some analyses of Revelation, “cutting” certain passages and inappropriately “pasting” them at other locations is a common practice.
+In some analyses of Revelation, “cutting” certain so-called “parenthetical” passages and inappropriately “pasting” them at other locations is a common practice.
 Often, this is done in an attempt to “prop up” inconsistent viewpoints.
 Therefore, I would like to present my interpretations of this great prophetic book by pointing out what I feel is a logical and rational chronology or time-sequencing of Revelation.

 I am confident that every detail in the Book of Revelation will come to pass, just as the disciple/apostle John foresaw.
 I do not believe that these events already have come to pass, in past centuries, as some suppose.
 However, I do believe it is possible, even likely, that many events in the Bible (including some in Revelation) have dual or even multiple occurrences of fulfillment, both in the past and yet in the future.